-The Project Management Body of Knowledge (PMBOK), an internationally recognized collection of processes and knowledge areas accepted as best practice for the project management profession, defines the critical path as “the sequence of scheduled activities that determines the duration of the project.”
+The text, A Guide to the Project Management Body of Knowledge (PMBOK® Guide), an internationally recognized collection of processes and knowledge areas accepted as best practice for the project management profession, defines the critical path as “the sequence of scheduled activities that determines the duration of the project.”
 It is the longest sequence of tasks in a project plan that must be completed on time in order for the project to meet its deadline.
 If there is a delay in any task on the critical path, then your whole project will be delayed.
 Although many projects have only one critical path, some projects may have multiple critical paths.

 Dr. Larry Bennett, a civil engineer, project manager, and author of four books, including a guide on critical path written in 1978 and titled, “Critical Path Precedence Networks,” explains that the critical path method helps manage projects in two different ways: “It produces a planned schedule to guide the project team, and it forms the basis for tracking project schedule performance by comparing actual with planned task progress.”

 The Critical Path Method According to Two Experts